 Londoño, who continues to be banned from politics, is now hosting a syndicated political radio show called “La Hora de Verdad” (the moment of truth), in which he propagates the Uribista, Laureanista, or fascist version of events.

 Ana Mercedes was elected senator in 2014, but stepped down a year later citing health issues.
-Her brother continues to defend the “Colombians of virtue” who feel threatened by the peace process, and for good reason.
+Her brother continues to defend the “good Colombians” who feel threatened by the peace process, and for good reason.